crys-cross/damnvulnerabledefi-attack/README.md

 ### 5 - The Rewarder

 - When the new rounds of rewards start, Attacker will get a flashloan of all the DVT tokens and then deposit to the rewarder pool contract thus will trigger the distribute all to the Attacker.
 Then immediately withdraw to payy all the tokens.

+### 6 - Selfie

+- Attacker can drain all the funds from the pool by activating the drainAllFunds() function.
+Attacker needs to meet use the SimpleGovernance contract and satisfy its condition of having half the governance token in the snapshot.
+It could be done by borrowing in lending pool then taking a snapshot then run executeAction() function after the ACTION_DELAY_IN_SECONDS has passed.